react-auth-kit/react-auth-kit/docs/getting_started/integration/next-app-router.md

 ## Provider

 React Auth Kit uses React's context Provider API.
-So we'll use the provided guide by Varcel to implement context API in the Next Js application.
+So we'll use the provided guide by Varcel to implement context API in the Next.js application.
 [Read the vercel provided blog](https://vercel.com/guides/react-context-state-management-nextjs)

 In the Provider file, we'll initialize the AuthProvider and pass the store.